International figure skating: In Japan

 By 1932, Japan began sending skaters to the World Championships and Olympics.
 Following World War II, Japanese competitors were barred from international events for several years and returned to the World Championships in 1951.
 Sapporo was the first Japanese city to host the Winter Olympics, in 1972, while Tokyo was the first Japanese city to host the World Championships, in 1977.

 At the 1988 Winter Olympics in Calgary, Midori Ito became the first woman to land seven triple jumps in one segment.
 In March 1989, she won Japan's first World title in figure skating.
 In February 1992, she became the first Japanese skater to stand on an Olympic podium, winning silver at the Winter Olympics in Albertville, France.
 She is the first woman to land a triple-triple jump combination and a triple Axel in competition.

 In February 2006, Shizuka Arakawa became the first Japanese skater to be awarded an Olympic gold medal.

 Narumi Takahashi / Mervin Tran won Japan's first World medal in pair skating, taking bronze at the 2012 World Championships in Nice, France.

 In February 2014, Yuzuru Hanyu won Japan's first Olympic title in men's figure skating.
 Mao Asada is her country's most successful ladies' figure skater at the World Championships, winning three titles.

 Tokyo (1977, 1985, 2007), Chiba, Chiba (1994), Nagano (2002), Saitama, Saitama (2014) have hosted the World Championships, while Osaka (2000, 2013) has hosted Four Continents.
 Sapporo also hosted the 1984 World Junior Championships.
 Sapporo (1972) and Nagano (1998) have organized the Winter Olympics.

 In Kazakhstan

 In March 2013, Denis Ten was awarded the silver medal at the World Championships; it was Kazakhstan's first World medal in figure skating.
 In February 2014, he became his country's first Olympic medalist in figure skating, winning bronze in Sochi.
 In February 2015, he became the first skater from Kazakhstan to stand on the podium at a Four Continents Championships, receiving the gold medal.

 Elizabet Tursynbayeva is Kazakhstan's first female skater to step on an ISU Championship podium.
 She won silver at both the 2019 Four Continents and 2019 World Championships.

+Mikhail Shaidorov won the country's first gold in men's figure skating at the 2026 Winter Olympics.
+He also won Kazakhstan's first gold medal in 32 years at the Winter Olympics.